zhinst/zhinst-labber/docs/source/features/modules.rst

 one (``path``) is the streaming node itself (e.g. /dev1234/demods/sample), the second part (``node_part``) is the part of the node that should be displayed (If left empty a default value will be used, if available).
-Which parts each node has depends on the node type and can be looked up in the LabOne UI.
+Which parts each node has, depends on the node type and can be looked up in the LabOne UI.
 An example of a valid signal for the sweeper module is for example ``/dev1234/demods/0/sample::x``, which will subscribe to the node ``/dev1234/demods/0/sample`` and use the ``x`` value of it in the result quantity.